 I picked up on this article on Friday, glanced through it and moved on, but noticed this evening it had been slashdotted — at which point I realized the author is the current CGI::Application maintainer, so I looked again.

 At my first glance through it, it appeared the author was looking for a nice, easy-to-use pre-processor script for generating a site out of templates and content files.
 To that end, he, in the end, recommended ttree, part of the Template Toolkit distribution.

-However, the real gist of the article -- something that should probably have been summarized at the end -- is that the author was looking for an free and OSS replacement for DreamWeaver's Templates functionality.
+However, the real gist of the article — something that should probably have been summarized at the end — is that the author was looking for a free and OSS replacement for DreamWeaver's Templates functionality.
 This functionality allows a developer to create a template with placeholders for content, lock it, and then create pages that have the bits and pieces of content.
-Finally, the developer compiles the site -- creating final HTML pages out of the content merged with the templates.
+Finally, the developer compiles the site — creating final HTML pages out of the content merged with the templates.

 It's now been confirmed: I'm a geek.